Rouslan/polyops/doc/cpp/clip.rst

         the point reached is not going to be discarded, or the following point was already discarded because we've circled around the entire loop.

-        @param from The index of the point to be discarded.
+        :param from: The index of the point to be discarded.
-        @param to The index of the point that follows `from`.
+        :param to: The index of the point that follows `from`.

     .. cpp:function:: virtual void point_added(Index original_i) = 0